Vicki Michelle: Charity work

 Michelle is also a regular campaigner for Ban Trophy Hunting, Acting For Others, the Mane Chance Horse Sanctuary, Autism's Got Talent and also supports the armed forces charities Blind Veterans UK, the RAF Benevolent Fund, Pathfinders and Nowzad Dogs.

 Business ventures

 In 1992, Michelle and two of her sisters set up a company called Trading Faces, of which Michelle is the company director, which provides celebrity after-dinner speakers for corporate events.
-Amongst her list of clients are Charles Dance, Joan Collins, Joanna Lumley and Lord Sebastian Coe.
 The company's website also state that they also provide "film & video production facilities, multi-camera event coverage, CV & biography writing services, promotional & training films, film & TV commercials, press coverage, scriptwriting and product endorsement".

 Radio

-Michelle has been broadcasting a weekly chat show on Brentwood radio station Phoenix FM since October 2017, with celebrity guests including Rick Wakeman, Harry Redknapp, John Challis, Ray Cooney, Linda Lusardi and Robin Askwith.
+Michelle has been broadcasting a weekly chat show on Brentwood radio station Phoenix FM since October 2017.

 Producing

 In 2012, Michelle was executive producer of the film based on the Ray Cooney theatrical production Run for Your Wife.

 Personal life

-Michelle is married to Graham Fowler, a cinematographer, whom she married in 1974.
-She and Fowler have one daughter, Louise, born in 1989 who is also an actress, known as Louise Michelle.
+Michelle has been married to cinematographer Graham Fowler since 1974.
+They have one daughter, Louise, born in 1989 who is also an actress.

 In September 2015, Michelle was a guest on Big Brother's Bit on the Side and feared she could have been blinded after being hit on the back of the head with a champagne glass thrown by Farrah Abraham during a fight between Abraham and Aisleyne Horgan-Wallace.
 The show had to be taken off air early and the incident prompted a police investigation.
 Michelle was hospitalised and suffered from whiplash, concussion and balance issues.
-She later pressed charges.
+It was later reported Michelle wanted to 'press charges' against Abraham, although there is no mechanism for her to have done so in English law.

 In 2016, Michelle said she suffers from tinnitus.